d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │       corfu-quit-no-match 'separator) ;; or t
   └────

-  I recommend to experiment a bit with the various settings and key bindings to find a configuration which works for you.
-There is no one size fits all solution.
+  I suggest to experiment with the various settings and key bindings to find a configuration which works for you.
+There is no one perfect configuration which fits all.
 Some people like auto completion, some like manual completion, some want to cycle with TAB and some with the arrow keys.

-  In case you like aggressive auto completion settings, where the completion popup appears immediately, I recommend to use a cheap completion style like `basic', which performs prefix filtering.
-In this case Corfu completion should still be very fast in buffers with efficient completion backends.
+  In case you like auto completion settings, where the completion popup appears immediately, better use a cheap completion style like `basic', which performs prefix filtering.
+In this case Corfu completion should still be fast in buffers with efficient completion backends.
 You can try the following settings in an Elisp buffer or the Emacs scratch buffer.
+Note that such settings can slow down Emacs due to the high load on the Lisp runtime and garbage collector.

   ┌────
-  │ ;; Aggressive completion, cheap prefix filtering.
   │ (setq-local corfu-auto        t
-  │ 	    corfu-auto-delay 0
+  │ 	    corfu-auto-delay  0 ;; TOO SMALL - NOT RECOMMENDED
-  │ 	    corfu-auto-prefix 0
+  │ 	    corfu-auto-prefix 1 ;; TOO SMALL - NOT RECOMMENDED
   │ 	    completion-styles '(basic))
   └────